My Generation: Vocals

-The vocal melody of "My Generation" is an example of the shout-and-fall modal frame.
-This call and response is mirrored in the instrumental break with solo emphasis passing from Townshend's guitar to Entwistle's bass and back again several times.

 Another salient aspect of "My Generation" is Daltrey's delivery: an angry and frustrated stutter.
 Various stories exist as to the reason for this distinct delivery.
 One is that the song began as a slow talking blues number without the stutter (in the 1970s it was sometimes performed as such, but with the stutter, as "My Generation Blues"), but after being inspired by John Lee Hooker's "Stuttering Blues", Townshend reworked the song into its present form.
 Another reason is that it was suggested to Daltrey that he stutter to sound like a British mod on speed (amphetamines).
 It is also proposed, albeit less frequently, that the stutter was introduced to give the group a framework for implying an expletive in the lyrics: "Why don't you all fff ... fade away!"
 However, producer Shel Talmy insisted it was simply "one of those happy accidents" that he thought they should keep.
 Roger Daltrey has also commented that he had not rehearsed the song prior to the recording, was nervous, and he was unable to hear his own voice through the monitors.
 The stutter came about as he tried to fit the lyrics to the music, and Talmy decided it worked well enough to keep.

 The BBC initially refused to play "My Generation" because it did not want to offend people who stutter, but it reversed its decision after the song became more popular.